jonatansanchezmartin/BeePersonalCRM/README.md

 1. 📅 Avoid forgetting birthday dates.

-2. 📞 Wish to have more meaningful conversations with friends and family.
+2. 📞 Have more meaningful conversations with friends and family.